 We’ll be posting help videos, FAQs, twitch streams, and our entire simulator help tidbits as we create them.
 I’ll keep a full collection on this page.
 We have a few things to start with, and I’ll be adding more in the coming weeks.

 - Start with this tutorial.
-It’s a 9 minute video, but it’s jammed packed with info (I talk fast).
-It covers everything from loading beta characters, to report basics, to rotation basics.
+It’s an 8 minute video, but it’s jammed packed with info (I talk fast).
+It covers everything from loading characters, to report basics, to rotation basics.
 It’s a great place to get started to learn how we’ve setup the simulator.

 - Editing artifacts & gear.
 A super short video to prove it’s super easy.

 - How to simulate different boss setups (tutorial with pictures)

 - How to run custom stat weights – a picture tutorial